dfaour/gnote-to-joplin/README.md

 Licensed under GPL 3.0

 Usage:
-First make sure the directory on line 15 is accurate, then run
+First make sure the directory on line 15 is accurate, as well as the metadata on lines 28-29 (if so desired), then run

 >python3 gnote-to-joplin.py